rolandogdp/nano-banana-python/README.md

 This project demonstrates how to remix 1 to 5 images using Google Generative AI.

+It now also includes a postcard-style pipeline that:

+-   Analyzes two or more reference style images (e.g., postcards) to summarize the desired look.
+-   Combines that summary with a base prompt and requests user approval.
+-   Applies the approved style prompt to a list of target photos.

 ## Setup

 1.  **Clone the repository:**